CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_web_with_python.md

 #### 66. When to use AJAX?
 Bring examples of its usage.
-__AJAX__ stands for "Asynchronous Javascript and XML".<br> AJAX programming is used for exchanging data in the background without actually disturbing the user experience, and for rendering the access of data more efficiently and effectively.
+__AJAX__ stands for "Asynchronous Javascript and XML".<br> AJAX programming is used for exchanging data in the background without actually disturbing the user experience, and for rendering the access of data more efficiently and effectively. <br>
 __Purposes:__ <br>
     - Form validation
     - Refresh content without rendering the whole DOM again